bparanj/crystal/security/linux/ext4.md

    - [Arch Linux Wiki: ext4](https://wiki.archlinux.org/title/ext4)

 4. **"Linux Kernel Development" by Robert Love**:
-   - This book provides insights into the development and functionality of the Linux kernel, including file systems like ext4.
+   - This book provides insights into the development and functionality of the Linux kernel,  file systems like ext4.

 ext4 improves the performance, reliability, and scalability of file storage in Linux systems.
 The name signifies its place as the latest iteration in the extended filesystem series, building on the capabilities of its predecessors.